jayantkageri/Website/README.md

 ## Environment Variables

-To run this website, you will need to add the following environment variables to your .env file or to your environment variables
+To run this website, you will need to add the following environment variables to your .env file or your environment variables

 * `BOT_TOKEN` **required** - Telegram Bot token obtained in [@BotFather](https://telegram.me/BotFather)